rsdoiel/antenna/archives/2025/planet_2025.22.md

 ---

-## Trump to sign order doubling steel and aluminium tariffs
+## US to double steel, aluminum tariffs, says White House

 date: 2025-06-03, from: RTÉ News

-US President Donald Trump will sign an executive order making official his vow to double tariffs on steel and aluminium, White House spokeswoman Karoline Leavitt has told reporters in a briefing.
+The United States will double its tariffs on imported steel and aluminum starting tomorrow, according to the White House, as it published an order signed by US President Donald Trump.

 <br>